wp-plugins/wp-smushit/readme.txt

 *N. B. In some cases GIFs should be replaced with PNG files.
 You can control this behaviour on the `Options` page.
 It is off by default.*

+= Existing images =
+You can also run your existing images through Smush.it via the WordPress `Media Library`.
+Click on the `Smush.it now!` link for any image you'd like to smush.

 = Privacy =
 Be sure you&rsquo;re comfortable with Smush.it&rsquo;s privacy policy (found on their <a href="http://smush.it/faq.php">FAQ</a>).

 == Screenshots ==